Tipping in Italy: a guide.

 A few internet mistakes

 The Internet is an infinite source of information, and the more a certain piece of information is repeated, the more we consider it an absolute truth.
-However it’s almost impossible to know if we’re reading facts, or the opinion of the writer.
-An article can be written with errors (even in good faith), then other writers will read and repeat that concept.
+However it’s almost impossible to know if we’re getting well researched facts, opinions, or a rehash of a previous article or video that had not been originally researched.
+Alas, when it comes to tourism, poorly researched posts and videos are quite common, and I’m stating this based on my eighteen years in the business.

-This being the internet means the concept will then multiply exponentially.
+This being the internet means that a not entirely true concept will multiply exponentially.
 Consequently I’d like to debunk some of the internet myths on the subject.

-You could well ask if these are facts or just another (my) opinion?
-Well, I’ve been taking my guests to lunch in restaurants for the last seventeen years.
-That means approx. one hundred visits a year, and around 17oo in seventeen years.
+You could well ask if these are facts or just my opinion?
+I’ll leave you to decide, but I’ll repeat that I’ve been taking my guests to lunch in restaurants for the last eighteen years.
+That means approx. one hundred visits a year, and a total of around 1800 times.
 It goes without saying that I’ve worked with and made friends with many service staff over the years.
 So…forgive me the lack of modesty, but yes, I think I know a thing or two.

 Here are the most common internet mistakes regarding tipping in Italy.